The Shambles: History

 The 1940s and 1950s were a period when the Shambles was subject to a lot of change.
 After the Second World War, the street was targeted by city planners who wanted to make improvements to the buildings which by that time were in urgent need of restoration.
 York City Council purchased numerous properties from private owners and, during the 1950s, they extensively altered and rebuilt many buildings and demolished large sections of the area, including the entirety of Little Shambles, a short street that led west off the centre which was considered to be beyond repair.
 A chapel called Holy Trinity Christ Church was at the heart of King's Square until it was demolished in 1937.
 Today, some of these restorations are seen as insensitive, since a great deal of historic fabric, including slaughterhouses and outbuildings at the rear of the properties, was demolished.
 The Yorkshire Architectural and York Archaeological Society's annual report of 1949 contains plans of The Shambles showing the buildings to be removed.

-There are five "snickelways" that lead off the Shambles because they used to be small alleyways in the backs of the buildings, but since these back buildings were demolished in the 1950s, they now open out onto a big open space with market stalls known as Shambles Market.
+Five "snickelways" lead off the Shambles because they used to be small alleyways in the backs of the buildings, but since these back buildings were demolished in the 1950s, they now open out onto a big open space with market stalls known as Shambles Market.
 The market was previously known as Newgate Market, after the street on which it is located, but was renamed in 2015.

 The Shambles is one of a number of locations, along with streets in Chepstow, Edinburgh, Exeter and London, for which claims have been made to have been the inspiration for Diagon Alley in the Harry Potter franchise.
 However, the author, J. K. Rowling, has denied this, stating that she had never been to The Shambles.
 Since 2017, four wizard-themed shops have opened in the street.